Abusive parents in Islam | Fitrah Tawheed

 When are parents abusive?

 Parents have a huge responsibility in Islam.
-Their job is to raise their children in the best way.
+Their job is to raise their children in the best way possible.
 The rights of children must be fulfilled, without any exception.

 Unfortunately, not every parent is able to treat their children well.
 For example, there are parents who abuse children sexually, physically, mentally or emotionally.